UNESCO site since 1987, it is the destination of an international tourist flow.

 The iridescent marble of monuments

-The monuments were built in white marble extracted by the nearby quarries of San Giuliano Terme, at the foot of the Pisan Mount.
-The firs monument to be finished was the Cathedral (1064), majestic masterpiece of the civic and religious power of the Sea Republic of Pisa.
-To be followed the Baptistry (1152), the Leaning Tower (1173, until third ring), the Old Hospital now housing the Sinopias Museum (1257), and finally the Cemetery (1277).
-Close to the Piazza, the restored Museo dell’Opera del Duomo boasting a beautiful cloister and loggias facing the Tower.
+The monuments were built in white marble extracted from the nearby quarries of San Giuliano Terme, at the foot of the Mount Pisano.
+The first building to be constructed was the Cathedral (1064), majestic symbol of the civil and religious power of the Republic of Pisa.
+Followed the Baptistery (1152) and the Leaning Tower (1173), then the buildings of the Spedale Nuovo (1257), today seat of the Museo delle Sinopie, finally the Camposanto Monumentale (1277) on the north side.
+Behind the square there is also the restored Museo dell’Opera del Duomo with a beautiful cloister and loggia on the second floor.

 The monumental complex of Piazza dei Miracoli is protected and managed by the Opera della Primaziale Pisana, the ecclesiastical institution founded in the 11th century to supervise the construction of the monuments of the Piazza.
 Opera (Latin opus, operis) is the Tuscan version of fabbriceria or factory.
 In the coats of arms OPERA is often abbreviated as O₽A, where ₽ is an abbreviation sign with relative meaning of PER.
 Primatial means ‘of the Primate’ and refers to Church.